A Novel Two-Parameter Penalty: Relaxation Degree Analysis and Sparse Signal Recovery: Introduction

-A commonly used framework for sparse recovery is the restricted isometry property (RIP) of sensing matrices, introduced by Cand\`{e}s et al. in \cite{CT05}.
-Since its emergence, various sufficient conditions for RIP have been progressively refined in the literature; see \cite{CWX10,CZ13,C08,CS08,ML11,WL13,xx15,ZL18}.
-A generalized $p$-restricted isometry property ($p$-RIP) was also considered in \cite{CS08} and \cite{SL12}.
+A commonly used framework for sparse recovery is the restricted isometry property (RIP) of sensing matrices, introduced by Cand\`{e}s et al. in \cite{CT05} (see Definition \ref{def-RIP}).
+Since its emergence, various sufficient conditions for RIP have been progressively refined in the literature; see \cite{CWX10,CZ13,CS08,LG26,ZL18}.
 By utilizing convex combinations of sparse vectors for $\ell_1$ penalty, Cai and Zhang \cite{CZ14} established the sharp RIP upper bound $\delta_{ts}<\sqrt{\frac{t-1}{t}}$ when $t\ge \frac{4}{3}$, in the sense that, for any $\varepsilon>0$, the condition $\delta_{ts}<\sqrt{\frac{t-1}{t}}+\varepsilon$ cannot guarantee the exact $s$-sparse signal recovery.
-Zhang and Li \cite{ZL19} extended this work to $\ell_p$ penalty with $p\in(0,1]$, obtaining the optimal RIP upper bound $\delta_{2s}< \delta(p)$, where $\delta(p):=\frac{\eta}{2-p-\eta}$ and $\eta$ is the unique positive solution of the equation $\frac{p}{2}\eta^{\frac{2}{p}}+\eta-1+\frac{p}{2}=0$.
-Based on this sparse convex-combination technique, RIP conditions for other nonconvex penalties have been further investigated; see \cite{GCN21a,GXC24,HCGN22,HCGN23}.
+Zhang and Li \cite{ZL19} extended this work to $\ell_p$ penalty with $p\in(0,1]$, obtaining the optimal RIP upper bound $\delta_{2s}< \delta(p)$, where $\delta(p):=\frac{\eta}{2-p-\eta}$ and $\eta$ is the unique positive solution of the equation